shexweeknd/42-cursus-Philosophers/README.md

 ![42](https://github.com/shexweeknd/blob/blob/main/42-cursus-Philosophers/42-cursus-Philosophers-42-logo.png)

 This project is from 42 School Common Core Cursurs.
-I do not owe individually any of the concept mentionned above.
-Instead I owe the provided code in the repository.
+I do not own any of the concept mentionned above.
+Instead I own the provided code in the repository.

 Licensed under the [MIT License](https://github.com/shexweeknd/blob/blob/main/LICENSE).